5kWBassmachine/Clipboard/README.md

 ## ToDo List:
 - [patch-fix] the add button hides the buttons of the last list item
-- [minor-new] add option menu with credits, option to save in internal/ external storage
 - [minor-new] add search for update & install update to menu